dolphub/nodechat/README.md

 # NodeChat
-This is a testing application to play with message passing and functionality of socket.io and node.js
+This is a simple chat application built with NodeJS, Socket.io and AngularJS.

 To install the application:
 npm install && bower install